 - Salary / Pension Income.

 - Income from one House Property (If there is a brought forward loss from previous years, ITR-1 cannot be filed).

-In case the income of a spouse or minor child is clubbed with assessee’s income then ITR-1 can be filed only if their clubbed incomes include above categories.
+In case the income of a spouse or minor child is clubbed with the taxpayer’s income then they can file it only if their clubbed incomes include the above categories.

-ITR-1 should not be used by Non-Resident of India (NRI) and the individuals whose total income for an assessment year includes:
+It should not be used by Non-Resident of India (NRI) and the individuals whose total income includes:

 - Income from multiple House Property